APB News

 • Strong project management skills, and experience with budget management

-• Proficiency with Mac computers and Microsoft Office, and a willingness to learn and continuously adapt to new communication technologies
+• Proficiency with cloud-based technology, and a willingness to learn and continuously adapt to new communication technologies

-• Driver’s license and ability to travel within the Lower Mainland
+• Ability to travel within the Lower Mainland

 Main Responsibilities

-• Plan, coordinate and execute ILAH programs and events, ensuring they align with organizational goals and objectives
+• Plan, coordinate and execute ASLAH programs and events, ensuring they align with organizational goals and objectives

-• Coordinate with community organizations, legal advocacy groups, and other relevant partners to promote ILAH and to increase its reach
+• Coordinate with community organizations, legal advocacy groups and other relevant partners to promote ASLAH and to increase its reach

-• Develop and maintain strong relationships with communities impacted by Islamophobia, including ILAH stakeholders and partners
+• Develop and maintain strong relationships with communities impacted by anti-Semitism, including ASLAH stakeholders and partners

-• Coordinate closely with the ILAH Steering Committee to implement program goals
+• Coordinate closely with the ASLAH Steering Committee to implement program goals

 • Create and distribute outreach materials, including the development and coordination of educational workshops